-CMP and CCNet members are in the process of updating the basic presentations supporting the Conservation Standards Steps 1-2.
-These presentations use high-quality photograph and reduced text on slides, and they include detailed presenters’ notes.
+CMP and CCNet members have updated the basic presentations supporting the Conservation Standards Steps 1-2.
+These presentations use high-quality photographs and reduced text on slides, and they include detailed presenters’ notes.
 As new presentations are developed, they will be added to the site.
-The CMP-CCNet Guidance Review Committee will provide a final rating to the whole set of presentations.
-The aim is to complete all of these presentations by March-April 2021.

 You can find all current CS Training PowerPoints in the Resource Library, and hyperlinked below.